Cynthia M. Johnson, MA

-There are two types of sex cells involved in human reproduction: the male’s sperm and the female’s egg.
+There are 2 types of sex cells involved in human reproduction: the male’s sperm and the female’s egg.
 An egg that has been fertilized by a sperm cell grows and divides in a woman’s uterus (womb) throughout pregnancy until childbirth.
 The resulting child’s genetic makeup comes from the sperm and egg cells produced by the father and mother.

 The female reproductive system includes the: